finos/symphony-wdk/docs/reference.md

 - PUT

 #### body
 HTTP request body.
-Depending on the Content-Type, the body can be an Object when _multipart/form-data_ is used or a String for the other content types.
+Depending on the Content-Type, the body can be an Object when _multipart/form-data_ is used.
+String is also support for the other content types.
 When the body is provided, Content-Type must be set in headers.

 #### headers